Welcome BackWelcome Back

 5. Train staff.
 Two minutes.
 "Scan this QR, stamp the card."
 Done.

 María José opened her second café location in Providencia, Santiago last year and set up Welcome Back the same week.
 "I had 200 cards in customers' phones within the first month.
-I didn't have to do anything — it just works."
+I didn't have to do anything.
+It just works."

 Push notifications: the engine of loyalty